tanut2539/cloud-sdk-swift/README.md

 [![Platform](https://img.shields.io/cocoapods/p/KenticoCloud.svg?style=flat)](http://cocoapods.org/pods/KenticoCloud)

 ## Summary
 The KenticoCloud iOS SDK is a library used for retrieving content and tracking activities.
-You can use the SDK in the form of a CocoaPod package or add it manually.
+You can use the SDK as a CocoaPod package or add it manually.

 ## Prerequisites

-To retrieve content from a Kentico Cloud project via the Delivery API, you first need to activate the API for the project.
-See our documentation on how you can [activate the Delivery API](https://developer.kenticocloud.com/docs/using-delivery-api#section-enabling-the-delivery-api-for-your-projects).
+To retrieve content from a Kentico Cloud project via the Delivery API, you first need to activate the API for your project.
+See our documentation on [activating the Delivery API](https://developer.kenticocloud.com/docs/using-delivery-api#section-enabling-the-delivery-api-for-your-projects).

 ## Quick start
-**1. Add pod**
+**1. Add a pod**
 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '10.0'